How the Happiness Programme is improving lives

-This is the first in our series of resident case studies where we spoke to the team at Alexandra Grange, a Berkshire-based Hallmark home, about the impact the Happiness Programme has had on a specific resident, B.
+This is the first in our series of resident case studies.
+We spoke to the team at Alexandra Grange, a Berkshire-based Hallmark home, about the impact of the Happiness Programme.
+We took a look at the effect on a specific resident, B.

 The team at Alexandra Grange tell us the story…

 B has lived at Alexandra Grange since the home opened in 2011.
-B lives on ‘M’ Community and has an amazing rapport with the team, however due to deterioration and progression in her dementia over the past year she has stopped communicating verbally and spends most of her time in bed.
+B lives on ‘M’ Community and has an amazing rapport with the team, however, due to deterioration and progression in her dementia over the past year, she has stopped communication verbally and spends most of her time in bed.

-The team found engaging with B increasingly difficult and when completing her Thomas tool profile we noticed she was at high risk of isolation and finding activities with meaning for B was difficult.
+The team found engaging with B increasingly difficult.
+When completing her Thomas tool profile, we noticed that she was at high risk of isolation and finding activities with meaning for B, was difficult.

-B began slowly making noises and faces to certain games and one day when asked by another resident, who was supporting her to use it, if she was enjoying it B said ‘Yes’.
+B began slowly making noises and faces to certain games.
+One day when asked by another resident, who was supporting her to use it, if she was enjoying it, B said ‘Yes’.

 It was a magical moment.